This post may contain paid links. See more info on my privacy page.

-Why make the same old boring pot roast when you can make this zippy Slow Cooker Mississippi Pot Roast recipe?
-Your family is in for a treat when they try this new roast beef recipe!
+Why make the same old pot roast when you can make this zippy and delicious Mississippi Pot Roast instead?
+Your family is in for a treat with this easy slow cooker recipe!

 - You can use a packet of brown gravy mix instead of au jus if desired.
 This will create a thicker gravy.

-- Rump roast is slightly more tender than chuck roast, so I recommend giving it a try.
+- The rump roast is slightly more tender than the chuck roast, so I recommend trying it.
 However, you can use either rump roast or chuck roast for this dish.

 - Remove the pot roast from the slow cooker.

-- Whisk together two tablespoons of cornstarch with ¼ cup of water.
+- Whisk together 2 tablespoons of cornstarch with ¼ cup of water.

 - Add the mixture to the drippings, stirring vigorously to combine.